Most Food Intolerance Tests Aren’t Worth Your Time or Money

 Unfortunately, there are many websites and practitioners who claim the alternative, while also sometimes claiming that traditional doctors simply don’t understand.
-They also make dubious claims that various tests are available to diagnose food intolerances, despite a lack of evidence demonstrating that these tests are valid, result in accurate diagnosis, or ultimately help improve symptoms.
-Not surprisingly, many of the same sites offering non-evidence based claims are also very willing to collect money for their testing kits.
+They also make dubious claims that various food intolerance tests are available to diagnose food intolerances, despite a lack of evidence demonstrating that these tests are valid, result in inaccurate diagnoses, or ultimately help improve symptoms.
+Not surprisingly, many of the same sites offering non-evidence-based claims are also very willing to collect money for their testing kits.

 Let’s explore a few of these ideas, all of which lack evidence to support their use and many of which have evidence demonstrating that they don’t work: